bmancini55/building-lightning/src/chapter_1.md

 ### Connecting to Alice's node

-## Understanding the Lightning Graph

-## LND Connectivity

-For this project, since we'll only be retreiving data we're going to use the LND REST API.
+For this project, since we'll only be retrieving data we're going to use the LND REST API.
 The LND REST API provides swagger files, so we could use these to generate TypeScript references and a client.
 Because we're using a small subset of API's we'll create a simple client on our our own to retrieve the results

 LND also has a gRPC API that can be used for streaming information about your node